Skip to main content

 Professor Richard Hayward was a founding member of the multidisciplinary craniofacial unit at Great Ormond Street Hospital, the largest in the UK.
 He has been involved in the separation of three pairs of craniopagus twins.
 He presently supervises a variety of paediatric neurosurgical and craniofacial research projects.

-Professor David Dunaway
+David Dunaway

 CBE FDSRCS FRCS (Plast)